tursodatabase/libsql/ext/wasm/api/README.md

   symbol installed.
 When adapting the API for non-Emscripten toolchains, this "should" be the only file where changes are needed.

+**Files with the extension `.c-pp.js`** are intended [to be processed with `c-pp`](#c-pp), noting that such preprocessing may be applied after all of the relevant files are concatenated.
+That extension is used primarily to keep the code maintainers cognisant of the fact that those files contain constructs which will not run as-is in JavaScript.

 The build process glues those files together, resulting in `sqlite3-api.js`, which is everything except for the `post-js-*.js` files, and `sqlite3.js`, which is the Emscripten-generated amalgamated